 Putting into service means supplying an AI system for first use directly to the deployer or for own use, in accordance with its intended purpose.

 Article 3(11) of the EU AI Act distinguishes this from placing on the market.
 A system can be put into service without being placed on the market — for example, when an organisation develops and deploys an AI system internally.
-Both events can independently trigger regulatory obligations.
+Both events can independently trigger obligations.

 A substantial modification is any change to an AI system after placing on the market or putting into service that was not foreseen in the initial conformity assessment and that affects compliance or changes the intended purpose.